adocasts/adocasts/README.md

 ### Data
 We provide a `StarterSeed` that will populate your database with faker data to populate pages on the Adocasts site.

+I haven't tested this yet since our migration from AdonisJS 5 to 6.
+If you run into any problems, feel free to open an issue.

 1. Migrate your database
 ```sh